maitrix-org/llm-reasoners/examples/StructChem/README.md

     <img src="assets/method.png" width="100%" alt="intro_case">
 </p>

-There are threee key components in StructChem:
+There are three key components in StructChem:

 1. Formulae generation: we instruct the LLM not only to recite the formulae but also to provide explanations for the variables they contain.